How To Dispute An Experian (or Equifax/Trans Union) Credit Report Error

 The Consumer Financial Protection Bureau (CFPB), the official U.S. federal government agency charged with protecting clients of financial institutions, has some sound advice for citizens who want to closely examine their credit reports.

-The CFPB categorizes errors on credit reports as follows:
+The CFPB categorizes errors on credit reports with Experian as follows:

-2. Incorrect Account Status Reporting: The types of errors that can fall under this credit reporting error category include closed accounts reported with a status of "open," incorrect ownership versus authorized user status, incorrect payment, opening, or first delinquency dates, and duplicate debts or accounts.
+2. Incorrect Account Status Reporting by Experian: The types of errors that can fall under this credit error category include closed accounts reported with a status of "open," incorrect ownership versus authorized user status, incorrect payment, opening, or first delinquency dates, and duplicate debts or accounts.
 All of these errors can negatively impact your credit score and should be disputed as soon as possible.

 4. Balance Problems: The fourth and final category of error as described by the CFPB is known as "balance problems."
 Simply put, these types of errors are either an incorrect current balance or an incorrect credit limit.
 Either type of error can put a serious dent in your credit score.